carlosug/rse-training-collection/courses.md

 ---

-## 5. Swiss SIB - First Steps with UNIX in Life Science

-### Goal:
-> Researchers (focus on bio informatics) learn most useful commands of Git, an intro to collaborative workflows and how to use Github

-### Prerequisites:
-no background in

-### Family root:
-.

-### Level:
-Essentials (Foundational skills)

-### Duration:
-(-) full days and half

-### Overview content and lessons:
-- What is UNIX and why should biologists use it?
-- UNIX filesystem: navigation and usage
-- Environment, processes & Jobs
-- Working with directories
-- Working with files and file content

----

 ## 6. Swiss SIB - Version control with Git

 ### Goal:
-> Researchers learn most useful commands of Git, an intro to collaborative workflows and how to use Github
+> Researchers learn most useful commands of Git, an intro to collaborative workflows and how to use Github. [(Materials)](https://www.sib.swiss/training/course/20231011_GIT)

 ### Prerequisites:
 recommended basic knowledge of unix command line and following introductory using Bash shell at their [UNIX course](https://www.sib.swiss/training/course/20240116_FSWU)